Basim Elkarra: Twin Rivers Unified School District Election

+During this election Elkarra was smeared for his Palestinian roots and Muslim faith in a direct mail flyer of unknown origin.
+Cameron distanced herself from the flyer stating that with biracial children and grandchildren she would not stand for any slander based on race.
+Carlos Marquez, political director of the California Charter Association Advocates was Cameron's strongest supporter and said if they learned anyone in Cameron's campaign was behind the flyer, then they would pull out of the election.

 Controversy

 In 2006, FrontPage Magazine journalist Joe Kaufman, convinced Senator Barbara Boxer to withdraw a "certificate of accomplishment" that she had previously awarded to CAIR official Basim Elkarra.
 Kaufman cited CAIR's alleged ties to Hamas and extreme statements supposedly perpetrated by Elkarra which he refuted.
 Boxer “expressed concern” about some past statements and actions by CAIR, and some law enforcement officials asserted that CAIR “gives aid to international terrorist groups.”
 CAIR nor any of its leaders have ever been indicted nor convicted of any crime.
 Following these events, Elkarra stated that "It is disappointing that [Sen. Boxer] has succumbed to these extremists."
 This revocation was strongly criticized by several organizations including the American Civil Liberties Union and the California Council of Churches.
 CAIR officials denied that CAIR had any links to terrorist groups and that the accusations leveled at them were motivated by Islamophobia.
 As a result of the controversy Boxer created, Basim received hate mail, including a death threat, since the controversy erupted.

 Similarly, in 2010, Ami Bera who was running for a U.S. congress seat, returned $250 of campaign donations to Mr. Elkarra after questions about CAIR's affiliations.
 Bera was criticized because he "succumbed to the growing national hysteria about Islam in America and the NRCC's fear-mongering, in particular."
 On April 25, 2015, Ami Bera announced his endorsement for Basim Elkarra's campaign for the Twin Rivers School Board seat.

 In 2017, Basim Elkarra received special thanks from the Jewish Federation of the Sacramento Region for getting an apology from Davis Imam Ammar Shahin after the Imam asked god to "destroy those who closed the Al-Aqsa Mosque" in a Friday sermon.